InterBase: Open source

 In early 2000, Borland announced that InterBase would be released under open-source, and began negotiations to spin off a separate company to manage the product.
-When the people who were to run the new company and Borland could not agree on the terms of the separation, InterBase remained a Borland product, and the source code for InterBase version 6 was released under a variant of the Mozilla Public License in mid-2000.
+The source code for InterBase version 6 was released under a variant of the Mozilla Public License in mid-2000.

 With the InterBase division at Borland under new management, the company released a proprietary version of InterBase version 6 and then 6.5.
 Borland released several updates to the open source code before announcing that it would no longer actively develop the open source project.
 Firebird, an open source fork of the InterBase 6 code, however, remains in active development.

-In 2001, a backdoor was discovered (and fixed) in the software that had been present in all versions since 1994.
+In 2001, a backdoor was discovered in the software that had been present in all versions since 1994 and then resolved.